WiegandTim/ERT_permafrost_pingos/README.md

 ## Running pyGIMLi_proc_2D
 - Change `infolder` to the input and workspace directory that includes the dat-files to be processed.
 All dat-files will be targeted, therefore, make sure that the folder only contains dat-files that have a proper BERT/pyGIMLi structure and are already filtered based on resistivity or stack deviation.
 The script does not include data preprocessing and filtering.
 - Based on the infile names, results will be stored in _results folders, error statistics including chi2 and NRMSE (%) in _errors.txt files, and information on the inversion process in _info.log files.
-An examplary visualization plot is given as png.
+An examplary visualization plot will be saved as png.
 However, it is highly recommended to run `pyGIMLi_visu_2D` for more advanced visualization including sensitivity.

 ## Running pyGIMLi_visu_2D
 Specify the parameters below.
 You can do so in the list `inparams` to enable multiprocessing.
 For some parameters, different values can be provided as the idea of the script is to plot different versions of a profile together like, e.g., WSl, DipDip, combined WSl-DipDip.